12 Things We Love To Do In Edinburgh

 8. Wander down Old Town Closes

-White Horse Close is just one of the many fascinating closes in the Old Town, running off the Royal Mile and Canongate.
+Some of the many fascinating closes in the Old Town, running off the Royal Mile and Canongate include White Horse Close and Advocates Close.
 They are all so rich in history, with so many hidden gems to discover and such stories to tell.
 They’re always fun to rediscover and explore.
-Seak out Chessel’s Court and you’ll find this lovely heart adorning one of the buildings.
+Seek out Chessel’s Court and you’ll find this lovely heart adorning one of the buildings.

 9. Pop into the Writers’ Museum